Victor-Chimenti/coop-atm-locator/README.md

 MVC Razor Page ATM Locator

 ## TODO 20200428:
-- The migration into a flat Db has dropped the collapse ids on the sidebar column cards and now all cards open and close on the trigger of any card.
 - The empty card html tags that will not continue post migration can be removed from the view model builder

 ## Views - Locations - Index